Skip to content

 4. View the count of selected points

-Add Selection to Filter
+Add Selection to Subset

 1. Click the Items dropdown

-2. Select Add selection to filter
+2. Select Add selection to subset

-3. The region becomes a filter condition
+3. The region becomes a subset condition

 4. Only points in the selected region remain visible